-More than 99 percent of the businesses that make up Colorado’s economy have fewer than 50 employees, and small businesses are to thank for 48 percent of Colorado jobs.
-That’s why we combed the state for Colorado-made products from the small businesses keeping our economy alive.
+More than 99 percent of the businesses that make up Colorado’s economy have fewer than 50 employees, and small businesses are to thank for more than one million jobs in the Centennial State.
+That’s why we combed Colorado for products from the small businesses keeping our economy alive.
 This year, consider skipping big-box retailers and checking out our list of locally made goods that won’t stretch your budget.

 Below, our 10 favorite Colorado gifts for less than $50 a pop.